jensadria/project2/README.md

 ## Hurdles

 The biggest hurdle overall was time.
 In order to meet the deadline, I had to downsize a lot of the original plan, that means cutting down features and parts of the UI.
+One of the main things was designing the database, I started out with 10+ tables and quickly culled it down for simplicity reasons.
 ## Unsolved Problems

+* Links don't appear on the Heroku page but it appears locally
 * Error Handling
 * Preventing Database Duplicates
 * UI Changes to make it look less like Bootstrap
-*

 ## Installation Instructions
 1. Clone the Project